GLOBAL MARKETS-Stocks eye steepest slide since 2020 as central bankers roil markets

 The Bank of Japan was the only outlier in a week where money prices rose around the world, sticking with its strategy of pinning 10-year yields near zero on Friday.

-Overnight in Asia, the dollar JPY=EBS climbed 1.8% against the yen to 134.55 in volatile trade, while MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS fell to a five-week low, dragged by selling in Australia.
-Japan's Nikkei .N225fell 1.8% and headed for a weekly drop of almost 7%.
+Overnight in Asia, the dollar JPY=EBS climbed 1.9% against the yen to 134.70 in volatile trade, while MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS fell to a five-week low, dragged by selling in Australia.
+Japan's Nikkei .N225 fell 1.8% and headed for a weekly drop of almost 7%.

 “The more aggressive line by central banks adds to headwinds for both economic growth and equities," Mark Haefele, Chief Investment Officer at UBS Global Wealth Management, said.
 "The risks of a recession are rising, while achieving a soft landing for the US economy appears increasingly challenging.”